Yetidancer/omdb-challenge-aetna/README.md

   - Verify all titles are a relevant match
   - Verify keys include Title, Year, imdbID, Type, and Poster for all records in the response
-  - Verify values are all of the correct object class
+  - Verify values are all of the correct object class (and this would be "movie"?)
   - Verify year matches correct format
+  (meaning a string between 1900 and 2030?)

 4. Add a test that uses the i parameter to verify each title on page 1 is accessible via imdbID